In the 20th Century we take hospitals for granted. If we are seriously ill, need

 and rags, and large quantities of which are constantly used by the surgeons, if any

-well disposed persons will send old linen it will be thankfully Received.
+well disposed persons will send old linen it will be thankful Received.

 EXPANSION AND DEVELOPMENT